 The MSc in Evidence-Based Health Care will position you to integrate the best available research evidence with your clinical expertise and patient values to make better informed decisions in your field of health care.
 It can be taken part-time alongside work commitments, generally over two to four years.

-This is a joint programme between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education.
-The programme works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.
+The MSc is a joint course between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education.
+The course works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.

 The course has teachers and contributors who are internationally recognised leaders in the field of evidence-based practice and teaching.
 The flexible structure of the course has been devised to fit with the structure of specialist training and to accommodate student choice.